bobanetwork/boba_legacy/boba_documentation/developer/price-feeds.md

 # Price Data Feeds - Overview

-Price Feed oracles are an essential part of Boba, which allow smart contracts to work with external data and open the path to many more use cases.
-Currently Boba has several options to get real world price data directly into your contracts - each different in the way they operate to procure data for smart contracts to consume.
-This list will be updated frequently:
+Price Feed oracles allow smart contracts to work with external data and open the path to many more use cases.
+Boba has several options to get real world price data directly into your contracts - each different in the way they operate to procure data for smart contracts to consume:

 1. Boba-Straw
 2. Witnet